ftiasch/ccpc-final-2020/main/tetrahedron-cube/statement.md

 ## Output

-For each test case, output a float which denotes the result.
+For each test case, output a float which denotes the volume.

 Your answer is considered correct if its *absolute* or *relative error* doesn't exceed $10^{-6}$.